CSCfi/csc-user-guide/docs/data/sensitive-data/crypt4gh_client.md

 If you lose or forget your private key password you will be unable to decrypt the files.
 Do not share your private key or your password.
 Do not share your private key publicly.

 !!!
+Note
-Note: the Crypt4GH application will automatically load your private key the next time you will access it /open it.
+    The Crypt4GH application will automatically load your private key the next time you will access it /open it.
     You don’t need to generate new key pairs each time you open the application.

 ## Step 2: Prepare your files